telicent-oss/jena-fuseki-kafka/README.md

 See [LICENSE](./LICENSE).

-The Fuseki-Kafka connector receives Kafka events on a topic and applies them to a Fuseki server.
+The Fuseki-Kafka connector receives Kafka events on a topic and applies them to a Fuseki service endpoint.
 In effect, it is the same as if an HTTP POST request is sent to the Fuseki service.

 The Kafka event must have a Kafka message header "Content-Type" set to the MIME type of the content.
 No other headers are required.

+Supported MIME types:
+* An RDF triples or quads format - any synatx supported by Apache Jena - `application/n-triples`, `text/turtle`, ...
-SPARQL Update is supported.
+* SPARQL Update
-RDF data is added into the dataset of the service.

-The Fuseki service must be configured with the "update" if SPARQL Update request are sent, and "gsp-rw" for RDF data (any syntax supported by Jena).
+The Fuseki service must be configured with the appropriate operations.
+`fuseki:gsp-rw` or `fuseki:upload` for pushing RDF into a dataset; `fuseki:update` for SPARQL Update.
+The Fuseki implementation of th SPARQL Graph Store Protocol is extended to support data set to the dataset without graph name.

 ```
 :service rdf:type fuseki:Service ;